 Parchment Paper: When making foil packets, we really like to sandwich our food between two layers of parchment paper for a few reasons.
 1) It prevents sticking.
 2) Keeps the aluminum foil clean so it can be reused or recycled.
 3) We don’t have to cook directly on untreated aluminum.

-Aluminum Foil: Just the regular heavy duty aluminum foil has been our go to for foil packets.
+Aluminum Foil: Just the regular heavy-duty aluminum foil has been our go-to for foil packets.
 Reynolds Wrap makes a large format grilling foil, which can be helpful for larger groups.

 How to make grilled potatoes in foil

-First step will be to get your fire started or preheat your grill to 400F.
+The first step will be to get your fire started or preheat your grill to 400F.
 You’ll want to be cooking over medium heat, preferably over embers.
 So take the necessary steps to make sure your campfire is on track to line up with your desired meal time.

 You will then need to mince some of your fresh rosemary.
 If the stem is soft and green, you can just mince that up with the leaves, but if the stem is brown and woody, then you’ll want to remove and discard it.
 For 1.5 lbs of potatoes, we’re calling for 2 tablespoons of minced rosemary.